deankoch/wxArchive/README.md

 odd-numbered n from 1 to 119 (inclusive).
 These are drawn from the daily releases at 06:00 and 18:00, with a preference for the latest release.

-All time series points are stitched together and missing times are imputed automatically.
+These various data sources are joined together and missing times are imputed automatically.
 The result is a 2-hourly gap-less time series extending from 2005 until several days into the future (see below).
-Optionally the package will aggregate to daily variables, and downscale or spatially aggregate outputs over user-supplied polygons
+Optionally the package will aggregate to daily variables, and efficiently extrapolate (using `snapKrig`) and/or spatially aggregate outputs over user-supplied polygons

 ## Variables